If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 We work on a No Win, No Fee* basis and our fees are charged only in the event of a successful claim on the win amount awarded.

-Our fees are in accordance with the guidance from the Financial Conduct Authority.
+Our fees are in accordance with the rules from the Financial Conduct Authority.

 Our fee is calculated as a percentage of the win awarded, if there's no win there's no fee*.